Welcome

 the letter I realized the [misspelled] writer was Jayne Tabor, once Jayne Douglas, an American woman who raced F2's built by Roy Goodman, and who married Graham "Tiny" Tabor

 from Cambridge, who raced both F1 and F2.
-(His career is
+His career is

 --- twice beating a dragster off the line --- was his ex-Barry van den Oetelaar machine, which had a highly modified Olds Rocket 88 motor.
+Read Jayne's letter and give a loud cheer for our sport.

 Books, Badges, and Programmes